-We’ve blogged thus far on six formative assessment ideas that can be used at virtually no cost in the classroom to engage the entire class while providing valuable information to the teacher on student understanding and comprehension.
-This feedback is critical for the teacher to be able to adjust their lesson strategy to improve student learning for the entire class.
+We’ve blogged thus far on six formative assessment ideas that can be used at virtually no cost in your classroom to engage your entire class while providing you valuable information on student understanding and comprehension.
+This feedback is critical for you to be able to adjust your lesson strategy to improve student learning for the entire class.

 So far, our blogs have touched on the following formative assessment ideas:

 2. The Exit Ticket

 The next formative assessment idea we’ll share is called Carousel Brainstorming.